auth0/docs/articles/dashboard/guides/tenants/revoke-application-signing-keys.md

 ---
 title: Revoke Application Signing Keys
 description: Learn how to revoke your tenant's application signing key using the Auth0 Dashboard and Auth0 Management API.
-Application signing keysmare used to sign ID Tokens, Access Tokens, SAML assertions and WS-Fed assertions that are sent to your application.
+Application signing keys are used to sign ID Tokens, Access Tokens, SAML assertions, and WS-Fed assertions that are sent to your application.
 topics:
   - tokens
   - access-tokens